dropwizard/dropwizard/docs/source/manual/client.rst

             - '192.168.52.*'
             - '*.example.com'

-NTLM Auth is configured by setting the the relevant windows properties.
+NTLM Auth is configured by setting the relevant windows properties.

 .. code-block:: yaml